in-person strings intensive (IPSI)

 Play some of the best chamber repertoire with other incredible musicians.

-You will be assigned to one string quartet (pre-formed groups are welcome to apply as individuals and note that you are part of a pre-formed group).
+You will be assigned to one string quartet, quintet or sextet (pre-formed groups are welcome to apply as individuals and note that you are part of a pre-formed group).
 Based on your past experience and requests, repertoire will be distributed.

-Over the week, you will prepare one full string quartet with daily coachings.
+Over the week, you will prepare one full work with daily coachings.
 A final performance will occur at the end of the week.

 We are accepting a maximum of 24 students (12 violins, 6 violas, 6 cellos).
 Students will be placed in quartets and pre-assigned repertoire based on their requests and past experience.
 Students may also request chamber partners, especially if your group is preformed (each member must submit an application separately).
 This program is intended for students ages 15-26; please contact Alyssa if you are outside the age range and would like an exemption.

-Each string quartet will prepare one full work and perform it during the festival.
-Our fabulous faculty, the Verona Quartet, will give at least one hour-long coaching per day, as well as a full private performance for the donors, sponsors, and participants of IPSI.
+Each group will prepare one full work and perform it during the festival.
+Our fabulous faculty, the Rolston Quartet, will give at least one hour-long coaching per day, as well as a full performance for the donors, sponsors, outside audience members and participants of IPSI.

 Participants will reside in one large house (separate quarters for males & females), where everyone will quarantine together.
 Students will help prepare and serve home-cooked meals as part of their Intensive duties.
 Evenings are free for rehearsals, socializing, and sight reading.